technicalheist/gdrivepy/README.rst

-GDRIVEPY : Google Drive Python API is a simplest way to access the google drive api
+gdrivepy : Google Drive Python API is a simplest way to access the google drive api
 ===================================================================================

 this setup file simply uses the google drive api and work accordingly